laijunren/A2C-LSTM-with-Graph-and-Pricing-Enhancements-for-Real-Time-AGV-Scheduling/README.md

 ---

+📥 AnyLogic Simulator Installation
+To run the hospital simulation, you need to install AnyLogic.
+Here’s how:

+1. Download AnyLogic
+Go to the official AnyLogic website.

+Choose the "Academic" or "Trial" version depending on your license type.

+Download and install the software for your operating system (Windows, Mac, Linux).

+2. Install AnyLogic
+Follow the installation instructions specific to your OS:

+Windows: Run the .exe file and follow the installation wizard.

+Mac: Mount the .dmg file and drag the AnyLogic app to the Applications folder.

+Linux: Follow the Linux installation guide for your distribution.

+3. Configure AnyLogic for Server Mode
+Once installed, configure AnyLogic to run in server mode to allow interaction with the simulator:

+Open AnyLogic and create or open the hospital simulation model.

+Ensure the model is running in server mode (configured in the simulation settings).

+The simulator should listen on port 5000 for incoming connections from Python (via Bonsalt).

 ## 🧳 Instance Conversion Steps

 To use different task instances for training, follow these steps to replace the `model.jar` file: